Frequently asked questions

 Do AIRPHX units emit ozone?

 Ozone levels are regulated by OSHA, which has generally established limits of 0.100 ppm.
 Ozone levels are also regulated by the California Air Resources Board (CARB), which has established more stringent limits of 0.050 ppm.
-International product testing company InterTek has confirmed that the current version of AIRPHX’s CID 75k generates levels of ozone that pass CARB’s stringent several ozone emission standards (UL 867).
-See the InterTek report here.
-AIRPHX’s soon to be available in-duct units have been tested by Blue Heaven Technologies (a CARB approved laboratory whose testing is accepted by InterTek and Underwriters Laboratories).
-The Blue Heaven report attached here confirms AIRPHX in-duct units produce levels of ozone that satisfy CARB’s stringent general ozone emission standard (UL 867), as well as the UL 2998 standard – certifying AIRPHX in-duct units as “ozone free”.
+International product testing company Intertek has confirmed that the current version of AIRPHX’s CID 75k generates levels of ozone that pass CARB’s stringent several ozone emission standards (UL 867).
+See the Intertek CID 75k report here.
+AIRPHX’s soon to be available in-duct units have also been tested by Intertek, which confirmed that AIRPHX in-duct units produce minimal levels of ozone that satisfy CARB’s stringent general ozone emission standard (UL 867), as well as the UL 2998 standard – certifying AIRPHX in-duct units as “ozone free”.
+See the Intertek IDU report here.

 Is AIRPHX safe for people?

 Yes, the disinfecting agent for AIRPHX units is gas phase hydrogen peroxide, which is emitted from the units at very low levels.
 The gas has a long half life measured in hours, allowing these molecules to be extremely effective at addressing pathogen concerns such as viruses, bacteria and fungi, including mold spores.
-When operated in accordance with the User Guide, the gaseous hydrogen peroxide typically stabilizes at or below 1/100th of the limit established by regulation.
+When operated in accordance with the User Guide, the gaseous hydrogen peroxide typically are undetectable (much less than 0.01 ppm of hydrogen peroxide).
 Click here to see the impact hydrogen peroxide created by AIRPHX has on pathogen levels.

 How does AIRPHX technology compare to other products in the disinfection area?